jshimko/stack/README.md

 # Run build to build everything once
 pnpm run build

-# initialize the database and seed it with some data
-pnpm prisma db push
-pnpm prisma db seed

 # Run code generation (repeat this after eg. changing the Prisma schema).
 This is part of the build script, but faster
 pnpm run codegen

-# Start the dev server
+# migrate the database and seed it with some data, then start the dev server
 pnpm run dev

 # In a different terminal, run tests in watch mode